danthegoodman1/OpenSigma/README.md

 They also have a product, Sigma, to query your Stripe data, but that has a per-transaction cost along with an increasing base cost, minimum $10.
 You also need to enable this before they collect data, so any objects >30 days old are also lost.

 This solution allows you to get most of this functionality for free in a database you control.

-## Security

-OpenSigma uses Inngest, which has a free tier as well.
-While Inngest is used for background job processing, no data from your Stripe events is ever persisted besides IDs.
-Therefore Inngest will never have any info about what your Stripe events contain.
-Inngest must be explicitly enabled with the env var `ENABLE_INNGEST=true`, along with the required keys.

-Any information that does need to be passed to an Inngest function is proxied through the database with an anonymous ID.

-The only place *potentially* sensitive data is stored is in the DB.
-Logging only includes IDs.

-## How to host

-The service is designed to be backed by Postgres/CRDB (with optional TimescaleDB support), and run with a Docker container.
-A simple and free solution is to use GCP Cloud Run + Supabase to get free container hosting and a free postgres DB with TimescaleDB support.

-You also need to use Inngest if you plan to run backfill.
-They have a free tier as well.
-Inngest is only used for backfill jobs, not for normal webhook ingestion.
-Inngest must be explicitly enabled with the env var `ENABLE_INNGEST=true`, along with the required keys.

-With Supabase you can also build some cool DB triggers to alert you when something happens.
-For example:

-1. When X early fraud warnings are created within Y minutes
-2. When a customer reaches $100 in payouts, send them a congratulatory email
-3. When a certain number of payments fail from a given user in Y minutes

-You can also stick cool metrics in your observability tools like:

-1. Running calculation of successful vs. finished checkout sessions
-2. Distribution of payouts among customers

-I have no plans to offer managed solutions, I don't want your data.

 ## Limitations